 (b) Metals that are naturally-occurring trace constituents or contaminants of other substances are not considered to be raw materials.

 (c) Raw material includes glass materials that contain metal HAPs in amounts that materially affect the color of the finished product and that are used as coloring agents.
+Such materials may be in the form of a powder, glassified, vitrified, or in some other form.
+(For example, one pound of cadmium sulfide may be used in a glass formulation for the purpose of achieving a particular color throughout the final glass product.
+The pound of cadmium sulfide may be added in powder form, or in a glassified or vitrified form; all of these are raw materials.)

 (d) Cullet and material that is recovered from a glass-making furnace control device for recycling into the glass formulation are not considered to be raw materials.